 How Many Twitter Accounts Should I Follow?

-Depending upon the current age/size of your Twitter account will determine how close to the 1,000 limit per day you can go.
-I avoid following more than 500 accounts per day, I aim for around 400, but take breaks: I don’t do this every single day, so over the course of a week it’s following around 2,000 accounts.
+Depending upon the current age/size of your Twitter account will determine how close to the 400/1,000 limit per day you can go.
+I avoid following more than 300 accounts per day, I aim for around 200, but take breaks: I don’t do this every single day, so over the course of a week it’s following around 1,000 accounts.
+I used to follow more, but Twitter changed it’s Twitter limits in 2019, so in 2020 it’s unsafe to follow so many so fast.
+I suggest you self limit how many Twitter accounts followed to 200 and when comfortable at 200 accounts a day try increasing the number you follow: you might find with your Twitter account you can safely follow 250 Twitter accounts a day and never see your account locked: requiring phone verification etc…

 A way to check this is have a “Ghost Check” Twitter account you don’t use for anything (don’t follow anyone including your account, don’t Tweet etc…), follow that Ghost Check account and if when logged into your Ghost Check account you do NOT see your important account in the followers list you’ve been ghosted for following too many accounts.
 Stop following for 24hrs and check again, when the ghost-ban is lifted be more careful with how many you follow.